TEN-framework/portal/content/docs/ten_agent_examples/deploy_ten_agent/deploy_agent_service.md

 ---
-title: Deploy TEN Agent Service
+title: Deploy TEN Agent Example
 ---

 Once you have customized your agent (either by using the playground or editing property.json directly), you can deploy it by creating a release docker image for your service.